anatol-ju/iceberg-evolve/README.md

 # Write it out to a standalone JSON file...
 IcebergSchemaJSONSerializer.to_json_file(old_schema, "schemas/users_exported.json")

-# …and read it back in later
+# ...and read it back in later
 reloaded_schema = IcebergSchemaJSONSerializer.from_json_file("schemas/users_exported.json")
 ```